Strengthening Food and Nutrition Security (GT0122)

 Description

-Based on Article 22 of the National Food and Nutrition Security System Law (SINASAN), SESAN is the institution in charge of establishing technical planning and coordination procedures between State institutions, Guatemalan society, non-governmental organizations and international cooperation agencies linked to food and nutrition security (SAN), at the different levels of the country (national, departmental, municipal and community).
-Currently, the Great National Crusade for Nutrition is underway; whose objective is to improve the health and nutrition of the Guatemalan population, with emphasis on children under five years of age, preschoolers and schoolchildren, women of childbearing age, rural and indigenous populations, in situations of poverty and extreme poverty.
-Currently, the Great National Crusade for Nutrition (GCNN) is underway.
-The results of the 2021-2022 GCNN baseline show that 46% of children from 0 to 59 months have chronic malnutrition; Although the methodology used in the ENSMI and the GCNN baseline methodology are different, in the absence of an ENSMI, this result can be used to determine the behavior of the indicator of chronic malnutrition in children under five years of age. at the national level.
-The SINSAN structure includes the following entities: National Council for Food and Nutrition Security, Departmental, Municipal and Community Commission for Food and Nutrition Security, Technical Committee for Inter-institutional Liaison.
-In addition, they participate in the analysis and decision making, in the group of Support Institutions (GIA) and the Instance of Consultation and Social Participation (INCOPAS).
+Based on Article 22 of the Law of the National Food and Nutrition Security System (SINASAN), SESAN is the institution responsible for establishing technical planning and coordination procedures between state institutions, Guatemalan society, non-governmental organizations, and international cooperation agencies related to food and nutrition security (FNS), at different levels of the country (national, departmental, municipal and community).
+During the period 2020 to 2024, the Government of Guatemala implemented the Great National Crusade for Nutrition (GCNN), whose objective was to improve the health and nutrition of the Guatemalan population, with emphasis on children under 5 years of age, preschool and school children, women of reproductive age, rural and indigenous population, in situations of poverty and extreme poverty.
+The current government has begun planning and implementing the Government of Guatemala’s Intersectoral Initiative to reduce poverty and malnutrition “Mano a Mano” during the year 2024.
+SINASAN’s structure includes the following entities: National Council for Food and Nutritional Security, Departmental, Municipal and Community Commission for Food and Nutritional Security, Technical Committee for Interinstitutional Liaison.
+In addition, they participate in the analysis and decision making, in the group of Support Institutions (GIA) and the Instance of Consultation and Social Participation (INCOPAS)

 What is the problem that the compromise seeks to address?